 One of the newest Tony Roma’s locations showcasing the modern Tony Roma’s 2.0 design is in Thunder Bay, Canada.
 Our restaurant, located in the largest city in Northwestern Ontario, has been reporting rave reviews from the community and local media from day one.

-“Tony Roma’s first launched in Canada nearly 30 years ago, and our continued growth in Thunder Bay is a true testament to our iconic brand, our world-famous food and beverages, and the incredible passion of our franchisees,” says Vice President of Franchise Development Jonathan Benjamin.
+“Tony Roma’s first launched in Canada nearly 30 years ago, and our continued growth in Thunder Bay is a true testament to our iconic brand, our world-famous food and beverages, and the incredible passion of our franchisees,” says President Global Franchise John Brisco.
 “Leena Avella-Lem and Gordie Lem have been part of the Tony Roma’s family for nearly 20 years and have helped to build the brand in Canada, and we’re excited to welcome them as our newest Canadian franchisee.”

 The Thunder Bay restaurant is on the coast of Lake Superior and is near the Sleeping Giant Provincial Park, a destination for thousands of outdoor enthusiasts each year.
 The 8,400-square-foot restaurant seats nearly 240 people, has a full bar serving an extensive collection of beer, wine and liquor (including our signature hand-shaken Romaritas®), eight 60-inch TVs throughout the restaurant, and a private dining room to accommodate business functions and social gatherings.